JavaScript is required

 Protecting community safety

 The new laws reinforce that community safety and the safety of people affected by crime are key considerations in whether a person is granted bail.
-They also remove the need to consider remand as a last resort for a child.
+They also remove the principle that remand is a last resort for a child.

 New laws for breaking bail rules